brendt/stitcher.io/src/content/blog/2020-05-13-attributes-in-php-8.md

 <<<hljs type>Route</hljs>(<hljs type>Http</hljs>::<hljs prop>POST</hljs>, '/products/create')>>
 ```

-As for things you can pass to an attribute, you've already seen that class constants, `::class` names and scalar types are allowed.
-There's a little more to be said about this though: attributes only accept constant AST expressions as input arguments.
+As for allowed parameters you can pass to an attribute, you've already seen that class constants, `::class` names and scalar types are allowed.
+There's a little more to be said about this though: attributes only accept constant expressions as input arguments.

 This means that scalar expressions are allowed — even bit shifts — as well as `::class`, constants, arrays and array unpacking, boolean expressions and the null coalescing operator.
 A list of everything that's allowed as a constant expression can be found in the [source code](*https://github.com/php/php-src/blob/9122638ecd7dfee1cbd141a15a8d59bfc47f6ab3/Zend/zend_compile.c#L8500-L8514).